 - Fake Checks - Scammers search newspapers and online advertisements for items for sale or needing employment.
 The scammers then send the victim a fraudulent check over the listed price.
-This check is either from an account that is not their own or a check that is no good and then requests the victim send them a check for the difference.
+This check is either from an account that is not their own or a check that is no good and then requests for the victim to send them a check for the difference.
 Just because a check has funds available does not mean that the check has cleared.

-- Fraudulent Emails - These emails are intended to look like they are coming from people or places you know when actually they are either fake contacts or contacts you have whose accounts have been taken over.
+- Fraudulent Emails - These emails are intended to look like they are coming from people or places you know when they are either fake contacts or contacts you have whose accounts have been taken over.

-- Malware - Malicious software like viruses, spyware and Trojans, intended to steal your personal information or obtain access to your system.
+- Malware - Malicious software like viruses, spyware, and Trojans, intended to steal your personal information or obtain access to your system.

 - Phishing - When an email directs a customer to click a web link and tries to deceive the user into submitting login credentials or other personal information.